macgyver121/Independent_study_DADS/README.md

 4. concatinate+preprocessing_wsdata.ipynb: the code for concatinate and preprocessing in Wisesight dataset

 ## 3.Model for YouTube live comment Dataset
+I have the example code for YouTube live comment Dataset in many model such as SVM, LSTM1layer, LSTM2layer and LSTM+NCP

 ## 4.Model for Wisesight Dataset
+I have the example code for Wisesight Dataset in many model such as SVM, LSTM1layer, LSTM2layer and LSTM+NCP